joereddington/joereddington.github.io/diary/index.md

 But imports the whole history and is buggy.

 ## 03/03/22 15:34 to 16:00, Playing on a personal (and silly) project

+## 07/03/22 10:00 to 12:00, Somewhere in there was a call with a funder for two hours (including prep) +EQT

+## 14/03/22 10:00 to 14:00, Operating system reinstall and other setup faff +EQT
+## 14/03/22 13:58 to 14:44, Delores  +Eqt
+* Processed inboxes and this file.
+Big thing of the week *should* be the transfer of the OVF site - it might be the posponded, but we should work towards it.

+## 14/03/22 20:43 to 21:48, Writing a simple shortcut application, counting it as learning for work on this occasion +EQT

+## 15/03/22 06:22 to 07:37, +EQT

+## 15/03/22 09:55 to 11:44, Back.
+Email +EQT
+* Also bank reconciliations and so on.

+## 15/03/22 11:44 to 12:37, Tired.
+I am disengaging +EQT
+I've managed to push through.
+Going to make some dinner soon.

+## 15/03/22 15:22 to 16:13, More emails +EQT
+(I had a nap in the middle of the day